Agricultural and Applied Economics Major

 What does an Agricultural and Applied Economics Major Study?

-View the course plan below for a typical course sequence of an Agricultural and Applied Economics major.
+View the required Agricultural and Applied Economics courses and available electives in the UGA Bulletin.
 You will determine the right courses to match your interests with assistance from your advisor.

 To prepare for courses to earn an Agricultural and Applied Economics degree we recommend you: